energywebfoundation/ddhub-client-gateway/README.md

 ```

 Be sure to now set your gateway's `WEBSOCKET_URL` to ws://localhost:5001/.

+> Note: if running the Docker container, replace localhost with
+  host.docker.internal (windows, macOS).
+On Linux run the container with
+  `--net=host` to directly access localhost.

 With wscat running, you should be able to start receiving messages once the
 gateway's DSB enrolment is complete.